Made in just one pot, this flavorful and easy chicken stew recipe comes together in under an hour and freezes exceptionally well.

 Instructions

-- Pat the chicken dry and season on both sides with Kosher salt and black pepper.
+- Get ready.
+Pat the chicken dry and season on one side with a good pinch of salt and pepper.

-- Turn the heat off.
-Remove the thyme sprigs.
-Stir in white wine vinegar and fresh parsley and serve
+- Finish and serve.
+Turn the heat off and remove the thyme sprigs.
+Stir in the vinegar and fresh parsley and serve.

 Video